kuatsu/react-native-cloud-storage/apps/docs/docs/api/CloudStorage.md

 **Returns**: A `Promise` that resolves to `void` once the file has been deleted.

-### `uploadFile(path, localPath, options, scope)`
+### `uploadFile(remotePath, localPath, options, scope)`

-Uploads the file at the given local path to the given path, creating it if it doesn't exist or overwriting it if it does.
+Uploads the file at the given local path to the given remote path, creating it if it doesn't exist or overwriting it if it does.

 **Parameters**:

-- `path` (`string`): Required.
+- `remotePath` (`string`): Required.
 The remote path to upload to.
 - `localPath` (`string`): Required.
 The local path of the file to upload.
 - `options` (`{ mimeType: string }`): Required.
 The options for the upload.
 Must contain a `mimeType` property.
 - `scope` ([`CloudStorageScope`](./enums/CloudStorageScope)): Optional.
 The storage scope (documents/app data) to use.
 Defaults to [`CloudStorageScope.AppData`](./enums/CloudStorageScope), unless the default scope has been changed via [`setProviderOptions()`](#setprovideroptionsoptions).